 A director’s duties can be confusing at times.
 Some company directors fail to properly grasp the distinction between the company as a separate legal entity and their own personal and financial matters.
 Instead, they have a tendency to view themselves and the company as one and the same.
-In the case of a private limited company, this could potentially lead to criminal action.
+In the case of a private limited company, especially in an insolvency situation, this could potentially lead to civil or even criminal liability.

 • The duty to avoid situational conflicts unless authorised;